juniorsundar/pkms/lgsq/pages/Caltech-TII Collaboration.md

 		- $$H=\begin{bmatrix}1 && 0 && 0 && 0\\ 0 && -1 && 0 && 0 \\ 0 && 0 && 1 && 0\\ 0 && 0 && 0 && -1\end{bmatrix} \space \textbf{q} = \begin{bmatrix}4 \\ 4 \\ 4 \\ 4\end{bmatrix}$$
 - # Meetings
   tag:: #MEETING
+	- ## 29 July 2024
+	  id:: 66a7f4d1-a079-4d86-beb0-5a24d73a3e6b
+		- **Attendees**
+			- Xiao Tan
+			- Junior Sundar
+		- **Goal**
+			- Follow up on the state of SSR.
+		- **Agenda**
+			- Update from Xiao about his additions.
+		- **Minutes**
+			- Went through the simulation and implementation
+			- Went through the corrections implemented by Xiao Tan to his code.
+			- Checked through behaviour.
+			- **Important Points** For 4 sensors where two are for position and two are for velocity:
+				- Don't attack the two position sensors together if $s = 2$.
+				- Don't attack all position sensors if $s = 3$.
+				- In both those cases, going against the recommendations causes the system to lose [[Sparse Observability]].
+					- Imagine that both systems start at different positions but are experiencing the same velocity.
+The estimator could provide the correct estimate but still give wrong position.
+		- **Action Points**
+			- ((66995c32-3ba7-4707-ac81-91a03ef9e4a6))
 	- ## 18 July 2024
 	  id:: 66995bd6-be17-4090-9304-a83949253807
 	  collapsed:: true